-Beginning in Fiscal Year 2001, NSF-TCUP has provided essential capacity building assistance and resources to TCUs.
+For the past 15 years, NSF-TCUP has provided essential capacity building assistance and resources to TCUs.
 In the years since the program began, NSF-TCUP has become the primary federal program for building STEM capacity at the TCUs.
 NSF-TCUP has served as a catalyst for capacity building and positive change at TCUs and the program can be credited with many success stories.
-Today, American Indians and Alaska Natives are more aware of the importance of STEM to their long-term survival, particularly in areas such as renewable energy and technology-driven economic development.
+Today, American Indians and Alaska Natives are more aware of the importance of STEM to their long-term survival, particularly in areas such as renewable energy, and technology-driven economic development.